jjblues86/learning-journal/README.md

 ## Introduction
 *My name is Jerome Joof, I am a Software Engineer.
 I have an experience in working in the Insurance sector before I pursued my life-long goal of becoming an engineer.
 I completed a certification in FullStack Software Development in JavaScript.
 I am originally from Gambia, West Afica and I have been living in the U.S for the past 9 years.
 I love to challenge myself and continually learning different technologies to equip me in the best way possible to execute my work as a software engineer.
 I love soccer and have been playing the sport since I was a kid.
-My favorite things to do are: **Hiking, building websites, hanging out with my family and adventure**.*
+My favorite things to do are:
+- Hiking
+- Playing/Watching Soccer(Man United)
+- Building websites
+- Hanging out with my family
+- Adventure

 ## Growth Mindset